Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Geometry/GeodesicOperations/readme.md

 2. When a click occurs on the `MapView`, a new `Point` is obtained from the mouse click.
 This `Point` is added as a `Graphic`.
 3. A `Polyline` is created with the two `Point` objects.
 4. `GeometryEngine.DensifyGeodetic` is called from the `Polyline` object, and the returned `Geometry` is stored as `pathGeometry`.
-5. `GeometryEngine.DistanceGeodetic` is called from `pathGeometry`, and the returned number is displayed on the screen.
+5. `GeometryEngine.DistanceGeodetic` is called from the start `Point` object, and the returned `GeodeticDistanceResult` object's distance number is displayed on the screen.

 ## Relevant API